Jack87/RPG_Fight_MK/README.md

 fighter and opponents wisely to make it through to the end or you lose.
 ![screenshot](https://raw.githubusercontent.com/Jack87/RPG_Fight_MK/master/assets/images/screenShotFightScreen.PNG)

+Game includes sound effects from actual old Mortal Kombat that brings me feelings of nostalgia.
+Just be warned don't have your speakers too loud if in an area not appropriate.

 ### Good Luck!
 Have fun!